clemenkok/cloudstellation/README.md

 ### S3, Lambda, API Gateway, MediaConvert, CloudFront
 ![estets drawio](https://user-images.githubusercontent.com/68755138/215002848-21961626-7db1-48f4-9d44-26d464d61344.png)

 The objective of this project is to create a pipeline for a .mp4 video file to be converted into HD and SD and then output it onto a CloudFront Distribution.

 It is based off of [Adrian Cantrill's Lab Projects](https://github.com/acantril/learn-cantrill-io-labs).
 It is a relatively simple project that is a good introduction to AWS.
+I have completed a few more of Cantrill's labs below - one gripe was that it was mostly console-based so I lacked familiarity with IaC that was used in Project I.
 <br/><br/>
 ## Project III: Learn Cantrill Lab: Serverless Reminder Application
 ### S3, SES, API Gateway, Lambda, Step Functions